Fazendaaa/Anilist-bot/README.md

 * Give option to write a review about an anime/manga;
 * Add language options;
 * Give the user the option to set layout display among title options like: EN, JP and Romanji;
+* Integration with mixpanel so that way data about trending anime could be analized;
 * 'Like' system;
 * System to give user content recomendations.